Yogi776/CoolMe-CLI/README.md

 ### Command Arguments and Options

+- `workflow`: The command to create workflow files.
 - `project_name`: The name of your project.
 - `ingestion_items`: A space-separated list of items that you want to configure for ingestion.
 - `--type`: Specifies the type of ingestion process (default: "default").
 Examples include "default" and "postgres-icebase".